 4. Loss Aversion

 In economics, there’s a concept called Loss Aversion.
-This theory suggests that losing causes more powerful psychological pain than gaining.
-The same principle applies in punishment or penalty.
-In fact penalty is more powerful strategy to make people complaisant than giving reward.
+This theory suggests that losing causes more powerful psychological pain than gain.
+The same principle applies to punishment or penalty.
+In fact, the penalty is a more powerful strategy to make people complaisant than giving a reward.

-This principle can be applied in business too.
+This principle can be applied to business too.
 How?
 Simply focus on addressing what the customers will have lost if they don’t buy your products – if they don’t believe in your ideas.

 Do not just demonstrate the benefits of your products but also instill into your customers’ mind the opportunity they miss if they don’t buy.
 Sounds peculiar right?
 But it works.
 Savvy business marketers apply the same technique.